Mastering Typography in Web Design – Tips from an Atlanta Agency

 Venturing into the vast world of typography can be daunting, but here are some guiding principles:

-3. Mind the Spacing: The space between lines (line height) and letters (kerning) is crucial.
-If text is too cramped, it can be hard to read; too spaced out, and it may look disconnected.
+- Mind the Spacing: The space among lines (line peak) and letters (kerning) is essential.
+If text is too cramped, it may be hard to study; too spaced out, and it is able to look disconnected.

-5. Responsive Design: Your typography should adapt gracefully to various screen sizes.
-What’s readable on a desktop might not be on a smartphone.
+- Responsive Design: Your typography must adapt gracefully to numerous display sizes.
+What’s readable on a computing device might not be on a smartphone.

 The Practice: Constant Refinement